Gorgonx7/sarama/Frequently-Asked-Questions.md

 Yes.
 At the time of writing (March, 2017) Shopify uses Sarama heavily.
 I understand that there are other major companies using it in production too.
 If you work for such a company and file a ticket to let me know, I'll list it here.

+#### How do I fetch an offset for a specific timestamp?

+Use `Client.GetOffset()`.

+Starting in Sarama v1.11.0, this method will automatically use Kafka's new precise timestamp lookup if your Kafka version (as provided by `Config.Version`) is at least 0.10.1.
+Otherwise, the method will fall back to the old API which returns only a *very* approximate value.

 ## Consuming

 #### How can I use Sarama to join a consumer group?